git-town/git-town/documentation/tutorial.md

 # Git Town Tutorial

-Let's assume your name is Jessie, and you are part of a development team with Bob and Carol.
+Let's assume you are part of a development team with Bob and Carol.
 Your repository is hosted on GitHub, and you follow [GitHub Flow](https://guides.github.com/introduction/flow/index.html).

 ## Starting a new feature